Remote Learning

 More detailed information about our virtual classroom can be found here.

-In order to fulfil our safeguarding obligations, GDPR requirements, the guidance set out by the DfE and our own Acceptable Use policy, we will be expecting the whole school community to follow a code of conduct whilst using technology in this way.
+In order to fulfil our safeguarding obligations, GDPR requirements, the guidance set out by the DfE and our own Acceptable Use policy, we expect the whole school community to follow a code of conduct whilst using technology in this way.
 We would kindly ask that you respect this code of conduct if we are required to use the virtual classroom.

 Langton Green Primary School Virtual Classroom Code of Conduct